-Hi, I'm the Columbian Mammoth whose 8 ½ foot tusk was recently unearthed at an AMLI Residential construction site in Seattle's South Lake Union neighborhood.
+Hi, I'm the Columbian mammoth whose 8 ½ foot tusk was unearthed in February at an AMLI Residential construction site in Seattle's South Lake Union neighborhood.

 Maybe you heard about it?

 It was kind of a BIG deal.